tienbian/blog-starter-app/_posts/node_part_1.md

 ```sh
 {"title":"test","plot_summary":"test","duration":"10000","id":1}
 ```
 And that's it.
-We have just make an API that handle create movie record.
+We have just made an API that handles create a movie record.
-Now we shoud prepare for deploying our API.
+Now we should prepare for deploying our API.

 # Prepare Deployment
-First step of deployment, let's make a Dockerfile.
+In the first step of deployment, let's make a Dockerfile.
 We will build Dockerfile for production only
 ```sh
 ## ~/next_please/Dockerfile